michel-iwaniec/OverlayPal/README.md

 Both the background and sprites use only a 2-bit color depth, with additional color depth achieved by using aforementioned palettes.
 These restrictions make colorful pixel art seen on other platforms a challenge to pull off on the NES.

-The most colorful full-screen art in the history of the NES tended to used a carefully designed combinations of sprites overlaid on top of background in order to bypass the 3-colors + background limit and simulate more colors.
+The most colorful full-screen art in the history of the NES tended to use a carefully designed combination of sprites overlaid on top of a background, in order to bypass the 4-color limitation and achieve more colors.

-A dedicated artist who carefully crafts a background with sprite overlay design from the bottom-up - with these limitations in mind - will always achieve the best results.
+A dedicated artist who carefully crafts a background with sprite overlays - with these limitations in mind - will always achieve the best results.

-But OverlayPal intends to provide an alternative automated top-down method, which takes an arbitrary image and attempts to find a way to partition and duplicate the colors into background and sprite palettes that fits the limitations.
+But OverlayPal intends to provide an alternative automated top-down method, which takes an arbitrary image and attempts to find a way to partition and duplicate the colors into background and sprite palettes that fit the limitations.
 Hopefully making the process easier to visualise for artists new to the color quirks of the NES.

-OverlayPal utilises of the CMPL language and CBC library for mathematical modelling / solving to search the large solution space of color combinations effectively.
+OverlayPal utilises the CMPL language / compiler and the CBC library for mathematical modelling / solving, in order to search the large solution space of color combinations effectively.

 Besides being an automated conversion flow, OverlayPal also provides multiple debugging views for showing the converted image.
 These can highlight where the problematic areas occur, allowing artists to fix these problematic areas with minor tweaks that are unlikely to be noticed.